We may earn money or products from the companies mentioned in this post.

 The hiking trails near me with waterfalls are located in national parks around the country so some of the falls should be near you.
 We have a fantastic hiking resource with our national parks system.

-Get outdoors, hike, and enjoy a beautifal waterfall!
+Get outdoors, hike, and enjoy a beautiful waterfall!

 The Blue Ridge Parkway Waterfall Trails – North Carolina